top of page

 Total seconds to complete the task.
 In this case, it took a long time to place an order.

-"it was not easy. i found it confusing to use and i couldnt figure out how to continue after the “build your sandwich” screen so i ended the task"
+It was not easy.
+I found it confusing to use and I couldn't figure out how to continue after the 'build your sandwich' screen so I ended the task"

-"i think some screens are confusing and the use of the wireframes ended up being confusing to figure out what is clickable and what isnt."
+I think some screens are confusing and the use of the wireframes ended up being confusing to figure out what is clickable and what isn't."

-"It was difficult to cancel the order because there was not much context to it, as to how to move forward in the correct direction and finally canmcel the order."
+It was difficult to cancel the order because there was not much context to it, as to how to move forward in the correct direction and finally cancel the order."

 Buttons.png